 Another definition that is sometimes used is the following.

-A morphism in a category is constant if, for every object , exactly one morphism from to factors through .
-Assuming that has a terminal object, is constant iff it factors through this terminal object.
+If has a terminal object, then is constant iff it factors through this terminal object.

 See the forum for further discussion of this.

 The identity morphism on an object satisfies definition 1 if and only if is subterminal; it satisfies definition 2 iff is terminal.
 In particular, the identity function on the empty set satisfies definition 1 but not definition 2.

 Using the two-point set, it is simple to show that the constant morphisms in Set are precisely the constant functions.